 The courses above, including EXPO 42a, 42b, or 42c, count toward the degree once you’re admitted; they are not additional courses.

 Course sequencing.
 The 2 courses don’t need to be taken in a particular order or in the same semester, but each course must be completed with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.

 During the semester of your second degree course, submit the official application to the program.

 Don’t delay!
-It is critical to prioritize the two degree courses for admission and apply before completing subsequent courses.
-By doing so, you’ll avoid the delayed application fee or the loss of credit for expired course work, while gaining access to exclusive benefits (see below).
+You must prioritize the 2 degree courses for admission and apply before completing subsequent courses.
+By doing so, you’ll:

 Eligible students who submit a complete and timely application will have 10 more courses after admission to earn the degree.

 For details about full eligibility, the application process, and application fees, visit Degree Program Admissions.

 The Division of Continuing Education (DCE) offers degree courses all year round.
 You can study in fall, January, and spring terms through Harvard Extension School (HES) and during the summer through Harvard Summer School (HSS).

 To find degree courses in the DCE Course Search and Registration platform:

 - Under Search Classes, scroll to Harvard Extension Degree, Certificate, and Premedical Course Search.